mufid0/Applied-Data-Science/Project/README.md

 ## 📌 Overview

-This section showcases applied data science projects focused on solving real-world problems using structured workflows and machine learning techniques.
+This repository showcases applied data science projects focused on solving real-world problems using structured workflows and machine learning techniques.

-Each project demonstrates the ability to move from raw data to actionable insights and predictive modeling, following industry-standard practices.
+Each project demonstrates the ability to transform raw data into actionable insights and build predictive models using industry-standard practices.

 ---